Creating Your Brand Identity: Why Brand Mood Boards Are Essential to the Design Process

 Step 5: Select your color palette

-Now that you’ve got a nice, organized mood board in front of you, it’s time to pick out some colors.
+Now that you have a nice, organized mood board, it’s time to pick out some colors.
 Go back through your images and look for color themes that repeat.

-Choose no more than 2-3 colors for your color palette.
+Choose no more than two to three colors for your color palette.
 These are going to be your main colors so they should be strong.
-Also, choose 1 or 2 colors from a more neutral color palette to serve as accent colors.
-If you’d like to keep your brand simple and clean, I would suggest keeping the brand colors to a minimum.
+Also, choose one or two colors from a more neutral color palette to serve as accent colors.
+To achieve a simple and clean look for your brand, I suggest keeping the brand colors to a minimum.

 Photo reference from Pinterest & Unsplash, Love + Made